PeterTheobald/www.PeterTheobald.com/content/tech/Dav2Mp4.md

 title: Dav2Mp4 Convert security cam DAV to MP4
 date: '2017-08-15'
 thumbnail: dav2mp4.png
-tags: 'List [ "python", "forensics", "programming" , "video-editing"]'
+tags: [ "python", "forensics", "programming" , "video-editing"]
 draft: false
 ---
 Many security cameras export video in a proprietary format called DAV which is difficult to work with.
 I wrote this program to convert DAV videos into standard MP4 video.